 ● You can tap Get Directions in the map at the bottom of the stop screen to navigate to the stop location.
 You can select which directions app is used (e.g. Google Maps) in the settings menu.
 When walking, set the map for “walking” directions.

 ● You can also use the maps app to find the location of next stop.
 Just tap the next icon at the bottom of the stop screen, then tap Get Directions for the next stop on your tour.

-SAFETY FIRST.
-The Tour Blend app can be highly absorbing.
-Do not drive while using the app.
-To avoid bumping into people or things when walking (or having them bump into you!), it’s best to stop to see notifications, read entries, and look at site photos and other content closely.
-If another notification interrupts your reading, consider it a good reminder to slow down.
-Take time to look up from your device to engage the world and to be aware of what’s around you.
+SAFETY: The Tour Blend app can be highly absorbing, so don’t drive while using the app unless another person is operating the device.
+To avoid bumping into people or things when walking (or having them bump into you!), it’s best to stop to look at the photos, videos and other content.
+Take time to look up from your device to enjoy the location.
 Looking at your phone doesn’t raise the “tourist” flag like fumbling with a guidebook or a map does, but don’t become a target for mischief by appearing out of place and distracted.
 Be extra careful after dark, and explore with friends whenever possible–it’s more fun that way.